 Reduce household expenditure

-Not having affordable warmth occurs because the costs of heating their home are higher than average and paying for those costs leave them below the poverty line.
+Not having affordable warmth can occur because the costs of heating a home are higher than average and paying for those costs leave people below the poverty line.

 This affects around 15% of households in Nottingham and is one of the top five priorities for Nottingham City Council.